-Replacement of security locks and alarms: We will remove and refit security locks and alarms or reimburse any costs incurred if the tenant has to employ a contractor.
+Replacement of security locks and alarms: The Council will remove and refit security locks and alarms or reimburse any costs incurred if the tenant has to employ a contractor.
 Installations must be by an approved locksmith and compliant with current building regulations.

-Rehoming for pets: In the event of a tenant being unable to take a pet to their new home due to restrictions placed on the property, we will reimburse reasonable rehoming costs.
-Only households that have requested permission to keep a pet as per the Council's tenancy agreement and are keeping the pet in line with the tenant obligations will be eligible.
+Rehoming for pets: In the event of a tenant being unable to take a pet to their new home due to restrictions placed on the property, reasonable rehoming costs will be reimbursed.
+Only households that have requested permission to keep a pet in accordance with the Council's tenancy agreement and are keeping the pet in line with the tenant obligations will be eligible.

-Adaptations within the home: We will cover the cost of the removal and refitting of adaptations approved by an Occupational Therapist (OT) and undertaken by an approved contractor.
+Adaptations within the home: The Council will cover the cost of the removal and refitting of adaptations approved by an Occupational Therapist (OT) and undertaken by an approved contractor.

 Carpets and floor coverings: Where possible, households are expected to reuse the floor covering in their homes.
-We will arrange for the uplift and refitting of carpets, underlay and/or laminate flooring.
+The Council will arrange for the uplift and refitting of carpets, underlay and/or laminate flooring.
 If this is not possible or partially not possible, the Council will arrange for a replacement floor covering to be fitted in the decant property.

 Curtains and window covering: Households are expected to re-use their current window covering and make any alterations to the length and width.
-We will arrange for curtain rails to be removed, altered and refitted.
-Where this is not possible, we will cover reasonable costs of replacement window coverings, up to a maximum value per window.
+The Council will arrange for curtain rails to be removed, altered and refitted.
+Where this is not possible, reasonable costs of replacement window coverings, up to an agreed maximum value per window, will be reimbursed

 Light fittings: Existing light fittings will be transferred and refitted.
-Where additional fittings are required in the new home we will only cover the cost of basic lampshades.
+Where additional fittings are required in the new home, the Council will only cover the cost of basic lampshades.